arielgee/Sage-Like/.misc/tasks.md

 	* https://stackoverflow.com/questions/27199247/what-is-the-difference-between-offsetleft-and-clientleft-in-javascript
 * fast multiple delete with Kb of feeds leave the sidebar disabled (and blured) ==> situation improved but not resolved
 * the InfoBubble alert about reappling filter due to feed status changed must be limited
+* rename: ?etReapplyFilterShowMsgCount => ?etMsgShowCountReapplyFilter
+* rename: ?etHoverFilterTextBoxShowMsgCount => ?etMsgShowCountHoverFilterTextBox
 ---

 ## Now
-* rename: ?etReapplyFilterShowMsgCount => ?etMsgShowCountReapplyFilter
-* rename: ?etHoverFilterTextBoxShowMsgCount => ?etMsgShowCountHoverFilterTextBox
+* getMsgShowCountReapplyFilter() may occure after widget is closed and the wrong message in the InfoBubble will blink
+* check for getMsgShowCountReapplyFilter() in the openFilterWidget() and in the notifyAppliedFilter() just check for m_reapplyInfoBubbleMsgShownOnce (also change its name)
 ---

 ## Next